 Rueil-Malmaison: Sapristi

-This address is part of the Bistrots Pas Parisiens group, which I regularly talk about on the blog and our Insta account, and which has several addresses around Paris and mainly in the 92 area.
-This family bistro located in the heart of Rueil-Malmaison offers a menu renewed every four weeks that honors fresh, seasonal produce.
-As with all the other addresses, we weren’t disappointed; it always holds up solidly on the plate for a really top-notch price/quality ratio.
-And in the kitchen, we find chef Gilbert Benhouda, from the famous Parisian palace the Plaza Athénée.
+This address is part of the Bistrots Pas Parisiens group, which I regularly talk about on the blog and our Insta account, and which owns several addresses around Paris and mainly in the 92.
+This family bistro located in the heart of Rueil-Malmaison offers a menu renewed every four weeks that honors fresh and seasonal products.
+As with all the other addresses, we were not disappointed; it always holds up firmly on the plate for a quality/price ratio that is truly top-notch.
+And in terms of cuisine, we find chef Gilbert Benhouda, former chef at the famous Parisian palace, the Plaza Athénée.

-We tasted: the cucumber and fresh mint gazpacho with a Greek salad condiment; the creamy tzatziki spiced with mint and dill with crunchy cucumbers; cannelloni with ricotta with spinach and candied lemon; the confit salmon steak with zucchini tagliatelle with coriander and coconut milk and curry sauce; for dessert, the ‘éclat d’orient’ with an orange blossom diplomat cream was a killer, and we also tasted the strawberry-basil, a strawberry salad seasoned with basil oil and accompanied by a wild strawberry sorbet and puffed rice.
+We tasted: the cucumber and fresh mint gazpacho with a Greek salad condiment; the creamy tzatziki seasoned with mint and dill with crunchy cucumbers; the ricotta cannelloni with spinach and candied lemon; the confit salmon steak with zucchini tagliatelle with coriander and coconut milk and curry sauce; for dessert, the ‘éclat d’orient’ with an orange blossom diplomat cream was a killer, and we also tasted the strawberry-basil, a strawberry salad seasoned with basil oil and accompanied by a wild strawberry sorbet and puffed rice.

 Tested in 2025 - Invitation